tzolov/calcite-sql-rewriter/README.md

 max `version_number` per `deptno`.

 ---
-_Note that this project provides just a temporal workaround.
-Complete solution will be provided with:_ [HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304)
+_Note that this project can be used a temporal workaround.
+Complete solution will be provided with:_
+[HAWQ-304](https://issues.apache.org/jira/browse/HAWQ-304). _Check the limitations explained below!_
 ---

 ### Limitations